 What is being done to conserve Softwater Streams?

 The rivers of the southeastern U.S. support the highest aquatic biodiversity in North America.
-Many of them have been impacted by habitat degredation, alteration, conversion and loss.
+Many of them have been impacted by habitat degradation, alteration, conversion and loss.

 Florida's Wildlife Legacy Initiative is proud to support both of these projects.